Peng-Protocol/Dexhune-SS/SS/Specifications/RedMarkerDAOFrontend.md

 - **Balances**

-If the wallet is connected; queries and presents the address's FFT balance.
+If the wallet is connected; queries and presents the address's NFT and FFT balances.
 Displays the numbers with ticker symbols.

 - **Recent Proposals**